-2. Keep containers closed.
+3. CLOSE each container stored in the SAA.
 All chemical waste containers must be closed except when actually being used for the addition or removal of wastes.
+You must demonstrate that the container will not leak if tipped over in the secondary containment.
+Avoid using temporary closures such as parafilm or aluminum foil.
 The most common regulatory violations found are funnels left in containers and waste containers left open in fume hoods.